mythaxis/mythaxis.github.io/content/issue-28/EPluribusUnum.md

 The last *black* man left alive.

-And it’s now, only now, that that doesn’t matter anymore.
+And it’s now, only now, that it doesn’t matter anymore.

 ![Orbit-lrg](images/Orbit.svg)